-Even though I arrived in the city with minimal knowledge about its history of French colonization and English rule, I was fully aware that both languages are spoken in this part of Canada.
-However, I must confess that I had no idea the extent of bilingualism in Canada.
+Though I arrived in Montreal with minimal knowledge about its history of French colonization and English rule, I was aware that both English and French were spoken here.
+Yet, I must confess that I had no idea the extent of bilingualism in Canada.
 I definitely didn’t know that people of Montreal used both languages interchangeably — sometimes during a single conversation.

 Of course, this is not always the rule.
-Most of the time, people communicate using either English or French — and the language in which the conversation will take place tends to be decided upon quite easily, without the need to explicitly ask for a preference.
-Just walk into any store or go to any information desk and you’ll see: you will always be greeted with a “Bonjour, hi!"
-From that moment on, simply continue the dialogue in the language you prefer.
+Most of the time, people communicate using either English or French — and the language in which the conversation will take place tends to be decided upon quite easily, without the need to ask for a preference.
+Walk into any store or go to any information desk and you’ll see for yourself.
+You will always be greeted with a “Bonjour, Hi!”.
+From that moment on, simply respond in the language you prefer.

 That’s what happened when, to escape the colossal amount of falling snow, I walked into a café, ordered a brownie and a café au lait, and looked for a place to sit down to read for a bit.
-But my reading was soon sidetracked when I found myself distracted by a conversation between students Michael Galante (21) and Cedric Huet (22), both born in Montreal, but with different mother tongues.
+My reading was soon sidetracked when I found myself distracted by a conversation between students, Michael Galante (21) and Cedric Huet (22).

-In fact, speaking of misunderstandings, it would be prudent to avoid one here too: it’s important to clarify that the reasons that lead a person to decide on one language over another when talking to someone else are not purely selfish.
-Quite the contrary.
-The alternation of languages practiced by the inhabitants of Montreal also has a lot to do with cordiality, as far as I could see.
-For example, if, when entering an elevator, you greet the person inside with a “Bonjour!” and hear an automatic “Hi!” as a reply, you can be sure that when that person leaves he or she will wish you a “Bonne journée!", and you will instinctively wish them farewell with a “Bye!”
+The alternation of languages practiced by the inhabitants of bilingual Montreal also has a lot to do with cordiality, as far as I could see.
+For example, if, when entering an elevator, you greet the person inside with a “Bonjour!” and hear an automatic “Hi!” as a reply, you can be sure that when that person leaves they will wish you a “Bonne journée!” and you will instinctively wish them farewell with a “Bye!”

 I can’t remember now if I said “Thanks” or “Merci” when I thanked the boys for the conversation and walked out of the café.
-But I do perfectly remember that, a few meters away, I found a handmade poster for a missing cat.
-The poster was written — like almost everything you see around here — in French and in English.
+But I do remember that, a few meters outside the cafe, I found a handmade poster for a missing cat.
+The poster was written — like almost everything you see around Montreal — in French and in English.
 Nothing new there.
 The most curious thing, however, was to find out that the cat in question could obey commands in both languages.
-Now all we have to find out is if he prefers to show affection to his owner with a meow! or a miaou!
+Now all we have to find out is if he prefers to show affection to his owner with a meow! or a meow! or a miaou!